Code-Institute-Submissions/alexeykuz-sys-MS1-AKPhotography/README.md

 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 6, iPhone 7 & iPhoneX.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

+**Manual testing of all elements of each page.**

+- Home Page

+* Made sure that navigation bar and hero image are covering the full page.
+* Checked that all navigation menu links work and lead to the correct page
+* Checked that logo brings users back to Home page.
+* Checked responsiveness of the page

+- About page

+* Checked that image and text are evenly spread and covered.
+* Checked responsiveness of the page

+- Service page

+* Checked that all items are evenly spread and cover the full page
+* Checked that all action buttons work and lead users to the correct gallery or Contact page.
+* Checked responsiveness of the page

+- Review Page

+* Checked if cards are evenly spread
+* Checked responsiveness of the page

+- Contact Page

+* Checked that form works and user has to fill out all parts of the form to be able to send  message.
+* Checked responsiveness of the page

 **Known Bugs**